unclemimo/wpstartingpack/README.md

 > "env: mysql: No such file or directory" error: https://stackoverflow.com/questions/44440064/env-mysql-no-such-file-or-directory-after-wp-import#44856936

-> MAMP or local server not running (yeah, this happens).
+> "Unable to connect to MySQL server": MAMP or local server not running (yeah, this happens) :sweat_smile:.

 > Error: Error establishing a database connection.
 This either means that the username and password information in your `wp-config.php` file is incorrect or we can’t contact the database server at `localhost`: https://make.wordpress.org/cli/handbook/installing/#using-a-custom-php-binary and https://github.com/wp-cli/wp-cli/issues/2662